 If you want to know exactly how to dress in Myanmar, I would recommend bringing with you the following clothing items:

-- one or two blouses which cover your shoulders (for visiting temples, I am going more into details below)
+- one or two blouses or t-shirts which cover your shoulders (for visiting temples, I am going more into details below).
+Plain t-shirts or blouses are the best.

 - short pants